A Little Energy Goes a Long Way: Build an Energy-Efficient, Accurate Spiking Neural Network from Convolutional Neural Network: Experiment

-We consider how the hyper-parameter setting of ECC-SNN may affect the accuracy or spike operations.
-Figure~\ref{fig:accuracyerrorbits} presents how the change on the number of bits to represent weights may affect the accuracy and error improvement.
-This is an important issue, as the SNNs will be deployed on neuromorphic chip, such as Loihi\cite{Loihi:2018} and TrueNorth \cite{TrueNorth:2015}, or FPGA, which may have different configurations (For example, Loihi can have weight precision at 1-9 bits).
-Floating-point data, both weights and threshold, can be simply converted into fixed-point data {after CN} by {two steps: normalising the weights into range [-1,1] and scaling the threshold using the same normalisation factor, and then} multiplied with $2^b$, where $b$ is the bit width \cite{Ju:2019,Sze:2017}.
-We can see that, the reduction from 32-bit to 10-, 9-, 8- and 7-bit signed weights does lead to drop on the accuracy, but unless it goes to 7-bit, the accuracy loss is negligible.
+Figure~\ref{fig:accuracyerrorbits}D (and Figure S1B in SM) present how the change on the number of bits to represent weights may affect the accuracy and the quantisation error.
+This is an important issue, as the SNNs will be deployed on neuromorphic chip, such as Loihi \cite{Loihi:2018} and TrueNorth \cite{TrueNorth:2015}, or FPGA, which may have different configurations.
+For example, Loihi can have weight precision at 1-9 bits.
+Floating-point data, both weights and threshold, can be simply converted into fixed-point data {after CN} in {two steps: normalising the weights into range [-1,1] and scaling the threshold using the same normalisation factor, and then} multiplied with $2^b$, where $b$ is the bit width \cite{Ju:2019,Sze:2017}.
+From Figure~\ref{fig:accuracyerrorbits}D and Figure S1B , the reduction from 32-bit to 10-, 9-, 8- and 7-bit signed weights does lead to drop on the accuracy, but unless it goes to 7-bit, the accuracy loss is negligible.
 This shows that, \emph{our ECC method is robust to hardware deployments}.

-Figure~\ref{fig:spikecount} presents the spike count of hidden layers, for 2017-SNN and ECC-SNN with two different $\eta$, for CIFAR-100.
-We note that, on the shadow layers, the spike count increase of ECC-SNN over 2017-SNN is minor.
-It becomes more significant for deeper layers.
-The increased spikes help ECC-SNN to follow the expecting distribution more closely.
-The expectation curve is extracted by encoding CNNs activation in each layer directly, which is without impact of $\Delta_i^n$ and represents the optimal case.
-When increasing $\eta$ from 1/2 to 2/3, the spike count distribution deviates further from its expectation.